NubGit/voiceant/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug/issue**
-Give us a simple or clear information what is happening.
+Give us a simple or clear information what is happening Down here.

 **Screenshots**
 If applicable, add screenshots below to help explain your problem.